wp-plugins/inbound-rocket/readme.txt

 5. Inbound Rocket power-up - Welcome bar: Welcome Bar on Desktop (optimised mobile version available too)

 == Changelog ==

+= 1.0.5 =
+Just in time for the weekend we squashed a small bug for people using the welcome bar power-up.
+Despite there being none left, we still squashed some :P

 = 1.0.4 =
 Thanks Norbert for spotting another minor bug in there!
 This release includes two smaller bug fixes which made the plugin throw some errors when you were using Elegant Themes.
 Sorry for that, but thankfully it was quickly fixed :-)